 Note: When you send an existing workspace to a Wall, you are not screen sharing.
-Instead, the Wall becomes a participant in the workspace that can add, remove, and fully interact in the space as if it was another user.
+Instead, the Wall becomes a participant in the workspace that can add, remove, and fully interact in the space as if it was another member.

 Touch gestures in Bluescape react the same as any other touchscreen device you likely use, whether that’s your mobile device or tablet.

 There are two main gestures to navigate within the workspace on a Wall.
 Both are familiar and based on current and popular touch devices.

 Pinching the screen allows you to zoom in or zoom out (sometimes referred to as Scroll In/Out) of your view of the workspace.
 To zoom in, place your index finger and thumb on the screen and then bring them toward each other.
 To zoom out, reverse the motion and spread your index finger and thumb apart.

 Note: The minimum and maximum size of any given object is based on its native resolution.

 To move your view of the workspace, place two fingers on the background grid of the workspace and drag in whatever direction you want to go.
 To stop, lift your fingers from the screen.